PTA Welding and Overlays

 Taskmaster PTA #4, semi automated linear PTA system

-Taskmaster PTA #5, Automated Tandem ABB Robotic Cell.
-2 x 150Kg capacity robot manipulators.
+Taskmaster PTA #6, Automated ABB Robotic Cell.
+150Kg capacity robot manipulator.

 32 foot long, Non-Magnetic Flex Collar.
 Hardbanding in tandem with two PTA”s.
 Application innovations that save you time.